bewillcott/Java3AT3-Project/README.md

 This is a TAFE assignment for the Diploma in Software Development, at the South Metropolitan TAFE, Rockingham, Western Australia.

-This project contains a two Server CLient program; each use different IPC mechanisms to communicate.
-The programs have a login facility that uses hashing techniques.
+This project contains a GUI application that has a chat function.
+To access this function, the user needs to log into the Chat Service.
+The function for this, and for creating new user accounts, is also provided.

+In the back-end, are two servers.
+One (using RMI) provides the login functionality.
+This server uses PBKDF2 cryptographic hashing of the passwords, which are subsequently stored in a CSV file - local to the server.

+The second server (using Sockets) provides the echo chat functionality.

 ## Implementation

 This project consists of four sub-projects within the aggregator project:

-- Common
+- [Common][c]
-- GUIClient
+- [GUIClient][g]
-- RMIServer
+- [RMIServer][r]
-- SocketServer
+- [SocketServer][s]

 ### Common Library